-Bay Biosciences provides high quality, clinical grade, fresh frozen sera (serum), plasma and peripheral blood mononuclear cells (PBMCbiofluid samples from patients diagnosed with Age-related Macular Degeneration (AMD).
+Bay Biosciences provides high quality, clinical grade, fresh frozen aqueous humor and vitreous humor bio-fluid samples from patients diagnosed with age-related macular degeneration (AMD).

-Detailed clinical data, patient’s history, symptoms, complete blood count (CBC), serology, MRI findings, histopathology information, elevated biomarker levels, genetic and metabolic information associated with age-related macular degeneration (AMD) specimens is provided to a valued customer for research, development and drug discovery.
+In addition detailed clinical data, patient’s information associated with age-related macular degeneration (AMD) specimens is provided to a valued customer for research, development and drug discovery.

 Age-related Macular degeneration (AMD) Overview